anton-kochev/doc-ai-azure-pipeline/PLAN.md

 - Acceptance: team member can run demo and follow runbook to recover common failures.

 - **Status: IN PROGRESS** - Comprehensive CLAUDE.md exists with architecture, commands, workflows, TDD requirements, and development setup.
 README.md standardized with docproc paths and clarified local development instructions (commit 6385568).
-ServiceBusQueueInspector blog post complete demonstrating tool usage and local development workflow.
-ServiceBusQueueInspector tool fully tested with 12 comprehensive tests.
-Need to add: operational runbook for failure recovery, DLQ recovery procedures (can reference ServiceBusQueueInspector tool), demo script with sample PDFs, and troubleshooting guide.
+Need to add: operational runbook for failure recovery, DLQ recovery procedures, demo script with sample PDFs, and troubleshooting guide.

 ---